gamermao/fope/README.md

 ### Where

 After it's done I'll probably host it on my site or a GitHub page idk.
-The good thing about having convered the .xhtml pages from the original .epub is that all the legacy CSS stuff is gone and it can be re-fitted for any type of website.
+The good thing about having converted the .xhtml pages from the original .epub is that all the legacy CSS stuff is gone and it can be re-fitted for any type of website.